peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 The Internet Computer does not provide a built-in, just-add-water database solution, that is not the goal of the DFINITY foundation (my understanding).
 They provide a futuristic blockchain network, that can run web applications too.
 That's "all".

-It is up to the makers to build features on the top.
-They can implement features and, unleash these on the IC through canister smart contracts.
+It is up to the makers to build features on top of it.
+They can implement features and unleash these on the IC through canister smart contracts.

 I picture my self a "canister" has a container that run a set of functions in the cloud, except that it is actually a decentralized blockchain network 😉.
 It can basically do anything that can be implemented, from computing to data persistence.